R4L34/simple_2d_engine/README.md

 # Simple 2D Engine by "R4L34"
 A simple 2d engine made spesifically for UI games in Java.
 Based on Java AWT Framework with an addition of Entity Component System.
 It also has its own Event System.
 Check the wiki for more information (If I will ever make one).
+Btw this is my first time trying doing sth in "raw" java.
+So don't judge the code too much.